-These services are outlined by CMS in (SMDL) #21-003, Appendix B that services that are crucial to providing high quality HCBS services and increasing rates would enhance, expand, and strengthen HCBS.
+These services are outlined by CMS in (SMDL) #21-003, Appendix B where a stable direct care workforce is crucial to providing high quality HCBS services and increasing rates would enhance, expand, and strengthen HCBS.
 These services are available to beneficiaries participating in the four 1915(c) waivers that North Carolina currently operates, state plan services under managed care arrangements, and 1115 authority.